(Last Updated 04/12/2023)

 Rating: Weak Policy

-Any person, business, or cafeteria that produces more than 2 tons of food residuals in a given week must ensure organic waste is separate and diverted from landfills.
-Starting in January 2024, the law will apply to any person, business, or cafeteria that produces more than 1 ton of food residuals per week.
+Any person, business, school, supermarket, convenience store, or cafeteria that produces more than 1 tons of food residuals in a given week must ensure organic waste is separate and diverted from landfills.
+Restaurants with dining rooms that are open to the public are not covered by the law.
 Exceptions exist for entities that are located more than 30 miles away from a recycling facility that can accept the entirety of their organic waste.
-Covered businesses are able to apply for a waiver if the cost of diverting food residuals from a refuse disposal system is more than 10% more expensive than the cost of disposing the food residuals at a refuse disposal system.
+Covered entities can apply for a waiver if the cost of diverting food residuals from a refuse disposal system is more than 10% more expensive than the cost of disposing the food residuals at a refuse disposal system.

 Overview